go-ozzo/ozzo-routing/README.md

 * `routing.NotFoundHandler`: a handler triggering 404 HTTP error
 * `routing.TrailingSlashRemover`: a handler removing the trailing slashes from the request URL
 * `routing.AccessLogger`: a handler that records an entry for every incoming request
+* `routing.Static`: a handler that serves the files under the specified folder as response content
 * `routing.StaticFile`: a handler that serves the content of the specified file as the response

 These handlers may be used like the following: